SIGNIFICANT ACCOUNTING POLICIES

 Research and Development Expenses

 The Company recognizes stock-based compensation expense for stock options on a straight-line basis over the requisite service period and account for forfeitures as they occur.
 The Company’s stock-based compensation costs are based upon the grant date fair value of options estimated using the Black-Scholes option pricing model.
-To the extent any stock option grants are made subject to the achievement of a performance-based milestone, management evaluates when the achievement of any such performance-based milestone is probable based on the relative satisfaction of the performance conditions as of the reporting date.
+To the extent any stock option grants are made subject to the achievement of a performance-based milestone, management evaluates when the achievement of any such performance-based milestone is probable based on the satisfaction of the performance conditions as of the reporting date.

 The Black-Scholes option pricing model utilizes inputs which are highly subjective assumptions and generally require significant judgment.
 Certain of such assumptions involve inherent uncertainties and the application of significant judgment.
 As a result, if factors or expected outcomes change and the Company uses significantly different assumptions or estimates, the Company’s stock-based compensation could be materially different.